accesscode-2-1/unit-1/homework/week-0/assignment.md

 class and a Player Character class inheriting from it, and then make all characters instances of either NPCs or PCs.
 Although it may take a little more thinking, these kinds of decisions can prevent copy-pasting code and help you debug.

+#### Bonus
-#### Bonus: Design and implement [Battleship](http://en.wikipedia.org/wiki/Battleship_%28game%29) using your new object-oriented knowledge.
+Design and implement [Battleship](http://en.wikipedia.org/wiki/Battleship_%28game%29) using your new object-oriented knowledge.
 Create a reasonable text-based user interface.
 Write a simple AI so you can play against your computer.